 Other official reports include results of audits, strategic planning documents, performance reports, annual reports on financial and other operations of major programs and agencies, and explanations of taxes and other government revenues.

-Interest groups may report on detailed results of government activities and suggest ways to provide better service to the persons represented by the group.
+Interest groups, such as Oklahoma Policy Institute, may report on detailed results of government activities and suggest ways to provide better service to the persons represented by the group.
 These often compare Oklahoma results to those of other states.

 National reports prepared by the federal government, associations of state and local governments, and interest groups compare finances and results of many state and local governments.
 These are particularly useful for finding out how Oklahoma compares to the rest of the country.